 These records are the unit war diaries of the British Army in the First World War.
-They are not personal diaries (try the Imperial War Museum for those).
+They are not personal diaries (try the Imperial War Museum or Local Record Offices for those).
 They are part of a large series of records, WO 95, which contains many more diaries scheduled for digitisation.
 We are now conserving, sorting, digitising and itemising thousands more diaries from the WO 95 series as part of our First World War 100 programme.

 What information do the records contain?